Spring LARGE 2019

 The call Spring LARGE 2019 is closed and the allocation has been decided.
 The call for Fall LARGE 2019 will open September 9.

-Calls for LARGE allocations are issued twice per year by SNIC.
-The allocation periods start 1 July and 1 January for a 12-month period.
+Calls for LARGE allocations are issued twice a year by SNIC.
+The allocation periods start July 1st and January 1st for a 12-month period.

 - Minimum: Represents the upper limit on MEDIUM allocations in core hours/month.
 An application for a LARGE allocation must include a request above this limit for at least one resource.

 |C3SE||Hebbe||600 000||100 000|

 |NSC||Tetralith||14 500 000||200 000|